Partial regularity of the heat flow of half-harmonic maps and applications to harmonic maps with free boundary: Existence of weak solutions

 With this discussion in mind we rewrite the nonlocal and nonlinear system \eqref{eq:fhf_1} as the following local and degenerate parabolic problem with nonlinear boundary conditions in the extended variables $(X,t)\in \R^{m+1}_+\times \R$:

 where the limit in the last condition is understood in the $L^2$ sense.
+We note that the previous system for the case $s=1/2$ arises as the harmonic map flow with a free boundary and has been investigated in \cite{chen-lin}.

+Notice that our solution $u$ to \eqref{eq:fhf_1} is $\S^{\ell-1}$ valued, and therefore it is not in $L^2(\R^m)$.
+Nevertheless, one can interpret distributional solutions of \eqref{eq:fhf_1} directly through traces of weak solutions of \eqref{eq:extended_fhf}, which are defined below.
+In particular, in \cite{NS,ST} the domain $D(H^s)$ is designed so that the R.H.S. of \eqref{poisson} makes sense.
+As previously mentioned, we slightly modify this domain to take into account the constraint.
+In any case, we always interpret solutions of \eqref{eq:fhf_1} via its extension.

-We note that the previous system for the case $s=1/2$ arises as the harmonic map flow with a free boundary and has been investigated in \cite{chen-lin}. \begin{remark} We also want to point out that this is the flow of harmonic maps with free boundary from a manifold with edge-singularities into the sphere.
+\begin{remark} We also want to point out that this is the flow of harmonic maps with free boundary from a manifold with edge-singularities into the sphere.
 Indeed, for $a>-1$, the operator $y^{2-a}\text{div}(y^a \nabla)$ is an edge-operator in the sense of \cite{mazzeo-edge}.
 Therefore, the flow \eqref{eq:extended_fhf} is the Ginzburg-Landau approximation of the heat flow of harmonic maps of a manifold with edge-singularities into the round sphere.
 See also \cite{jesse} for related results.
 We postpone a deeper investigation of such flows on singular manifolds to future work. \end{remark}

+\begin{remark} We would like to point out that the approach used in \cite{Audrito} would be an alternative way to build weak solutions for our system too. \end{remark}

 Now we discuss the weak formulation of \eqref{eq:extended_fhf}.
 First of all, we introduce some functional spaces.
 Given an open set $A\subset \R^{m+1}_+$, we introduce the Lebesgue and the Sobolev spaces with weights